Jesús Tomillero

-Jesús Tomillero Benavente (born 24 December 1994) is a Spanish association football referee.
+Jesús Tomillero Benavente (born 24 December 1994) is a Spanish football referee.
 He was the first Spanish referee to come out as gay, and faced abuse and threats of violence that led to police protection.
 He founded the organisation Roja Directa to combat homophobia in sports.

 Biography

-Tomillero was born in La Línea de la Concepción, Andalusia.
+Tomillero was born in La Línea de la Concepción in Andalusia.
 When he was three, his father, also named Jesús, was murdered.
 His mother put him and his younger brother in a children's home in El Puerto de Santa María for a few months before they were adopted by an aunt.
 He left school at the age of 14.

 Tomillero began refereeing at the age of 11.
 In 2015, he was the first Spanish referee to come out as gay.
 He left his role in March 2016 after being abused by the kit man of Peña Madridista Linense in an under-19 game; the assailant received a nine-game ban and a €30 fine.
 He returned to refereeing in September, and was again abused from the stand; death threats were sent to him online and he was assigned police protection.